connectrpc/examples-es/react/webpack-cjs/README.md

 # Eliza

-This project was created from scratch using React and [Webpack](https://webpack.js.org) as the underlying bundler/module loader.
+This project was created from scratch using React and [Webpack](https://webpack.js.org) as the underlying bundler/module loader and CommonJS import syntax.

 ## Getting Started